JohanBinst/aws-certification/ccp/notes.md

 - To move to another AZ, you need to create a snapshot of the EFS and copy it to another AZ
 - EFS have a provisioned capacity (size in GBs and IOPS)
 - You get billed for the provisioned capacity
-- Delete on termination: you can choose to keep the EBS volume or delete it when the EC2 instance is terminated (by default: the root EBS volume is deleted, but additional volumes are kept)
 - exam keywords: network drive, scalable, multiple instances

 ### Amazon FSx for Windows File Server